TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 ### Running more configurations at the same time

 Of course, we could think of uncommenting lines for more than one configuration at the same time inside the job file, but that is feasible only if we have a time limit large enough to do all the computation (to change the time limit you can just change the related command in the first block of instructions, but you need to be allowed to have a superior limit).
-In general, the time needed to run one of the configurations depends on several factors: which is the varying parameter, which nodes partition you are running one, what precision you are using, etc...
+In general, the time needed to run one of the configurations depends on several factors: which is the varying parameter, which node partition you are running on, what precision you are using, etc...

-With a time limit of at least two hours, we can guarantee jobs to be completed **only** in the case in which only one configuration at a time is run.
+With a time limit of two hours, we can guarantee jobs to be completed **only** in the case in which only one configuration at a time is run.

 ### Running on other clusters